mmoore483/quiz/README.md

 ![Color Palette](README_Images/colour-palette.png)

-- In the CSS 4 variable colours have been created: dark, pale, lightpink, brightpink.
+- In the CSS, 4 variable colours have been created: dark, pale, lightpink, brightpink.
 - Dark, #300410 has been used rather than black for most of the site to aid user experience, especially for those who are low vision users.
 It is a colour picked out from the hero image in order to have a consistent theme.
 It is used either as text or a background colour for the best contrast.
 - Pale, #FFEBF1 has been used for text contrast on strong background colours for better contrast, limiting eye strain and allowing for a better user experience.
 - Pale has also been used as a background for the main body of the site.
 This aids contrast with the dark text but also maintains a minimalistic site allowing the text information to be the main focus for the user.